Romford–Upminster line: Infrastructure

 The branch is known colloquially as the "Romford Push and Pull" and has always been single-track throughout.
 The only structure of any note on the line is the bridge across the River Ingrebourne which is just over 100 ft in length.
-When first opened the LT&SR constructed a separate station building at Romford where a cast-iron footbridgeover South Street was provided to link to the GER station, this only being opened when an LT&SR train was due.
+When first opened the LT&SR constructed a separate station building at Romford where a cast-iron footbridge over South Street was provided to link to the GER station, this only being opened when an LT&SR train was due.
 This building itself was directly opposite the GER station entrance and was of 3 storeys with the booking hall on the ground floor and including accommodation for the stationmaster.
 In April 1934 the LT&SR building ceased use as a station and the ground floor was rented as a shop and the London and North Eastern Railway, the successor of the GER, took control of the whole station.
 The barriers that had restricted access between the two stations at rail level were then removed.
 The branch has just one signal, on approach to Romford.

-At Upminster a small engine shed was initially provided in the area which is now occupied by the undeground depot, and the station was substantially rebuilt in the early 1930s to accommodate the District Railway extension with a separate Grays-facing bay platform being added at this time.
-The connection west of the station to the LT&S main line remained after th works, but was severed in 1968 with a further rebuilding of the station.
+At Upminster a small engine shed was initially provided in the area which is now occupied by the underground depot, and the station was substantially rebuilt in the early 1930s to accommodate the District Railway extension with a separate Grays-facing bay platform being added at this time.
+The connection west of the station to the LT&S main line remained after the works, but was severed in 1968 with a further rebuilding of the station.
 There were plans to link the line from platform six at Upminster to the reception tracks of the London Underground depot there in order to enable the transfer of London Underground D78 Stock units onto the main line to be hauled away by diesel locomotive for refurbishment at the Ilford depot.
 These plans were scrapped when the refurbishment work was transferred to Wakefield in Yorkshire and the transfer was done by road.
 The point-work for this connection, which was half installed, is still visible from the eastern end of platform five at Upminster.

 There is only one intermediate station, at Emerson Park.
 In the year 2017/18 there were over 300,000 passenger journeys to/from Emerson Park, more that three times the number 10 years previously, but still a small enough number for the line to come top of the list of least busy Overground stations.

 In the mid-1980s the line was electrified at 25 kV AC.
 Electrification of the line saw an end to years of speculation about its future.